I'll Fly Away: The Chuck Wagon Gang

-The Chuck Wagon Gang's 1948 recording of "I'll Fly Away" for Columbia sold over one million copies and ranks among the top selling gospel records of all-time, and is listed among the top selling songs of the 1940s in general.
+The Chuck Wagon Gang's 1948 recording of "I'll Fly Away" for Columbia sold over one million copies.
+It ranks among the top selling gospel records of all-time and is listed among the top selling songs of the 1940s in general.
 In 1950, Billboard reported that American disc jockeys voted the Chuck Wagon Gang "18th most popular of all singing groups in the nation," considering all music genres, and the third most popular recording artist for Columbia.
 Hank Williams, Sr. released a cover version in 1949.

-In a history given by the current Chuck Wagon Gang, their recording of "I'll Fly Away" is described as the "first commercially licensed" release."
+In a history posted by the current Chuck Wagon Gang, their recording of "I'll Fly Away" is described as the "first commercially licensed" release.
 Their recording appears to have had two releases on Columbia, first as a B-side in 1949, then as an A-side in 1950.